DebanshuCS/DDAcademia/_pages/about.md

 - TensorFlow
 - PyTorch

-Feel free to explore my portfolio to see examples of projects and applications I've developed using these technologies.
+Feel free to explore my portfolio to see examples of projects I've developed using these technologies.